gocd/docs.go.cd/user/installation/installing_go_server.md

 6. Once the Go server has started, it will open your default browser to the Go dashboard page.
 7. To get back to the Go dashboard page when the server is running, click on the link in the About box of the Go server

-Prior to 12.3.1, Go server stored its data in */Library/Application Support/Go Server*.
-From 12.3.1, it will be in *< user-home >/Library/Application Support/Go Server*.

-If you upgrade your Mac OS to Lion/Mountain Lion, Go installations prior to 12.3.1 will not continue to work.
-You will need to manually upgrade to 12.3.1 and copy the existing configuration from **/Library/Application Support** to **< user-home >/Library/Application Support**

-On OSX 10.8.x (Mountain Lion), you may get the following error. **"Go Server" is damaged and can't be opened.
-You should move it to the Trash.** This is due to enanced security protections.
-To allow the install to proceed

-- Go to System Preferences-\>Personal-\>Security & Privacy.
-- Launch the Security and Privacy applet.
-- Click on the General tab to highlight it.
-- Click on the lock icon to allow changes.
-- Under the heading "Allow applications downloaded from:" click on the **Anywhere** radio button.

-The installation will proceed as normal.

-When it is finished, you can change the Security & Privacy setting back to the previous setting.

 ### How to install Go server for Linux